calebjmatthews/endless-desert/concept.md

   - Intense sun: Use up excess water, Rhapsodic Auto-Exhumation
   - Swarm of scorpions: Trap them, Athanastic Catalepsy
   - Sinkhole: Break out, Inflorencent Fission
+  - Ruins of a hut: Use Hardened Slab and Iron Edge to gain Provisions
+  - Singing Pit: Cross with Rough Rope, go around
   - Run into trader: Far better exchange rates than normal
   - Chase a falling star: Change destinations to track it down, or make a vow on it
   - Gather rumors from wanderers
   - Traveling auctioneering caravan
-  - Contract with Sandstone Artificiers to bring home large amount of sand
+  - Contract with Sandstone Artificers to bring home large amount of sand
+  - Rare event to pay a large amount of food/water for a camel
+  - Rare event to run into "Locations while traveling" above and abandon destination
 - Expedition method:
   - Pick a cardinal direction, a previously visited region or previously visited destination
   - For every area that is traversed through, various random events can occur.
 This could: